colindaven/singularity_scrna_app/README.md

 # singularity_scrna_app
-A test environment for scrna_seq_apps
+A test environment for the R Shiny scrnaseq app by Marius Rueve Singularity app by Colin Davenport